Statement of Intent:

 Our academy RE curriculum offers children opportunities for personal reflection and spiritual development.
 It considers the influence of religion on individuals, families, communities and cultures.

-The academy follows the Stoke-on-Trent Agreed Syllabus that builds on the central aspects of:
+The academy follows the Stoke-on-Trent Agreed Syllabus.

 Implementation: